Loneth/ElectronFlash/README.md

 });
 ```

-After that you can run `npm start` in your app folder. open [Package and distribute your application](https://www.electronjs.org/docs/tutorial/quick-start#package-and-distribute-your-application) for more information guide to distribute your app. for more **Electron.js** guide see the Documentation [HERE](https://www.electronjs.org/docs/README).
+Open CMD (Command Prompt) in your app folder and run `npm start`.
+For more information about Electron Documentation click [here](https://www.electronjs.org/docs/tutorial/quick-start#package-and-distribute-your-application)
+> Note: At this point, your Electron application should successfully open a window!

+If you want to distribute your app, you can look at the official electron guide [here](https://www.electronjs.org/docs/tutorial/quick-start#package-and-distribute-your-application).

 ## 🦄- Clone
-If you want to skip the tutorial, you can clone this project:
+Clone this repo from your terminal:
 ```sh
 git clone https://github.com/Loneth/ElectronFlash
 ```